csci104/site/labs/lab4/index.md

 $ ls *
 ```

-You will find three classes: AttackMove, Battle, and Pokemon.
+You will find three classes: `AttackMove`, `Battle`, and `Pokemon`.
 We want to compile each of these into their own .o file of the same name.

-Since we're going to have a lot of binary files beyond this point, let's make a bin directory to hold them all for easy cleanup.
+Since we're going to have a lot of binary files beyond this point, let's make a `bin` directory to hold them all for easy cleanup.

 ```
 $ mkdir bin
 ```

 To make an object file, we simply need to add the `-c` flag in the compile command, which tells g++ to not run linker.
-Let's compile AttackMove first.
+Let's compile `AttackMove` first.

 ```
 g++ -g -Wall -c src/attackMove.cpp -o bin/attackMove.o